 Some programs may call for additional requirements such as test scores, experience working with animals, letters of recommendation, or an interview (in-person or online).

-As of July 2016, there was one CVTEA-accredited vet tech program in the Blue Hen State.
-Delaware Technical Community College (DTCC) provides an associate degree in veterinary technology at their Georgetown campus.
+There is currently one CVTEA-accredited vet tech program in the Blue Hen State.
+Delaware Technical Community College (DTCC) offers an associate degree in veterinary technology at their Georgetown campus.
 This program requires completion of at least 73 credits and features classes such as veterinary anatomy & physiology; breeds & behavior; small animal health and disease; veterinary clinical pathology; veterinary nursing; pharmacology for vet techs; and more.
 Students have exposure to many varieties of animals and complete a vet tech internship during semester 7 of the program.
-One of the main metrics for program effectiveness is the first-time passing rate among graduates on the Veterinary Technician National Examination (VTNE), and DTCC students have performed very well.
-In fact, between 2012 and 2015, 91.7 percent of program graduates passed the VTNE on their first attempt which is about 7% higher than the national average.
+One of the main metrics for program effectiveness is the first-time passing rate among graduates on the Veterinary Technician National Examination (VTNE).
+Delaware Technical Community College students have a 76.9% rate between 2014 and 2017 for graduates on their first attempt which is about 7% higher than the national average.

 Online Programs for Vet Techs

 Since there’s only one CVTEA-accredited vet tech program in DE, it may be more convenient to attend an online program.
 Particularly for residents of more rural regions of the state or those who have time commitments, enrolling in an accredited distance-based program may be ideal.
 These programs involve a combination of online coursework and in-person practicums which can be completed at approved animal healthcare facilities close to a student’s home.
 Throughout the clinical trainings, a licensed veterinarian (or another qualified supervisor) typically sign off as vet tech candidates attain skills progressively.